 New Zealand comprises two main narrow and mountainous islands, the North Island and the South Island, separated by Cook Strait, and a number of smaller outlying islands.
 The total land area is approximately 268,000 square kilometres (about the combined area of Victoria and Tasmania).
 Its maritime EEZ is roughly 430 million hectares, the fifth largest in the world.
 The capital, Wellington, is situated on the south-west tip of the North Island and is about the same latitude as Launceston.
 The Southern Alps, containing glacial systems, which have retreated and formed wide glacial valleys and inland lakes, extend the length of the South Island.
 The Southern Alps include New Zealand's highest mountain, Aoraki/Mt Cook (3754 m).
 The highest mountain in the North Island is Mount Ruapehu (2797m), an active volcano which erupts occasionally, most recently in 2007.
 Not far from the mountain is Lake Taupo, the largest lake in New Zealand.
 New Zealand has a cool temperate climate, strongly influenced by oceanographic factors.

 Australia and New Zealand are natural allies with a strong trans-Tasman sense of family.
 Migration, trade and defence ties, keen competition on the sporting field, and strong people-to-people links have helped shape a close and co-operative relationship.
 Hundreds of thousands of Australians and New Zealanders cross the Tasman each year as tourists, for business purposes, or to visit family members.
 Over 647,000 New Zealand citizens live in Australia, while there are around 65,000 Australians in New Zealand.
-Freedom of travel is facilitated through the Trans-Tasman Travel Arrangements of 1973, which allow Australians and New Zealanders to visit, live and work in either country without restrictions.
+Freedom of travel is facilitated through the Trans-Tasman Travel Arrangements (TTTA) of 1973, which allow Australians and New Zealanders to visit, live and work in either country without restrictions.
 For more information on the TTTA, see the Department of Immigration and Border Protection website.
 Information on access to benefits can be found at the Department of Human Services.

 While New Zealand chose not to join the Australian federation in 1901, it maintains close political contact.
 At a government-to-government level, Australia's relationship with New Zealand is the closest and most comprehensive of all its bilateral relationships.
 Prime Ministers hold annual formal talks and Foreign, Trade and Defence Ministers meet regularly.
 New Zealand Ministers and government officials participate with their Australian federal and state counterparts in relevant COAG Council meetings, which span the domestic policy agenda and support the Council of Australian Governments (COAG).